Debugging guide for Model Serving

 Azure Firewall issues with serving models from Unity Catalog

-You might see an error like Build could not start due to an internal error.
+You might see the error: Build could not start due to an internal error.
 If you are serving a model from UC and Azure Firewall is enabled, this is not supported by default..

 Reach out to your Databricks account team to help resolve.